INSIGHT: Spatially resolved survival modelling from routine histology crosslinked with molecular profiling reveals

 \subsection{Patient-level clinical and molecular data}

-Patient-level clinical molecular data used for correlation analyses in this study included bulk RNA-sequencing gene expression data and single-sample Gene Set Enrichment Analysis (ssGSEA) scores for multiple single-cell–derived gene signatures commonly used in colorectal cancer (CRC) research.
+Patient-level clinical molecular data used for correlation analyses in this study included bulk RNA-sequencing gene expression data and single-sample Gene Set Enrichment Analysis (ssGSEA) scores for multiple single-cell-derived gene signatures commonly used in colorectal cancer (CRC) research.
 These provided a list of genes per signatures derived from mouse, human and organoid data.
 Detailed descriptions of the data sources and gene definitions for each signature are provided in the supplementary Excel file.

 For each gene or pathway, univariate analyses were performed by calculating spearman rank correlation coefficients and corresponding p-values with predicted patient-level risk.
-To correct for multiple hypothesis testing, the Benjamini–Hochberg (non-negative) procedure was applied.
+To correct for multiple hypothesis testing, the Benjamini-Hochberg (non-negative) procedure was applied.